 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
-This rate is 26% for first-time, full-time students at Texas State, which is lower than the national rate of 33.3%.
+The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
+At Texas State this rate is 29%, which is about average when compared to the national rate of 33.3%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Texas State, see our tuition and fees and room and board pages.